Tuesday, March 31, 2009

 John Maynard Keynes (1883-1946)

 We need to remember that capitalism, when left to it’s own devices, becomes cannibalism.
 Behind the scenes in Congress there is a constant battle to the death for competitive advantage.
 This is what greases our government.
-Indeed Congress spends the majority of it’s time sorting out the pugilism between the waring PACs who are all looking for a hair up on the next guy for a piece of the pie.
-This is why the people’s work never gets done except maybe in the oddball case of say an electric car that sells zillions. (zillion being the new million).
-When gas reached $5 a gallon last summer, the people driving the big trucks and SUVs realized they had just gone into hock for a piece of junk.
+Indeed Congress spends the majority of it’s time sorting out the pugilism between the waring lobbyists who are all looking for a hair up on the next guy for a piece of the pie.
+This is why the people’s work never gets done.
+When gas prices reached $5 a gallon last summer, the people driving the big trucks and SUVs realized they had just gone into hock for a piece of junk.
 It was embarrassing to them and even rednecks prefer not to be publicly embarrased.
-The PAC money poured once again into the oil lobby but the music had stopped and it was too late to bring the Titanic around.
-The legislative pockets were no longer greased and jobs, manufacturing and the economy are low on the list of priorities in this Darwinian Plutacracy.
+The PAC money poured once again into the oil lobby but by then the music had stopped and it was too late to bring the Titanic around.
+The legislative pockets were no longer greased and jobs, manufacturing and the economy are always low on the list of priorities in this Darwinian Plutocracy.

-In contrast, the financial sector had long ago learned that blackmailing the government was much more effective when in an incestuous relationship with the treasury and in a shell game with Congress.
-Manufacturing had nothing on Voodoo Economics, Zombie Banks and Toxic Assets.
-That really scared the pants off the halls of Congress.
-Fear is something you don’t understand.
+In contrast, the financial sector had long ago learned that extorting the government is a much more effective way to conduct business.
+An incestuous relationship with the treasury and a shell game with Congress guarantees results.
+Manufacturing has nothing on Voodoo Economics, Zombie Banks and Toxic Assets.
+This is what really scares the pants off Congress and fear is something you don’t understand.

 So what ever happened to the anti-trust laws, the laws enacted after the first great depression that led to the break up of the railroads, big oil, AT&T and all the other companies that are too big to fail?